mferragamo/snoutprint/README.md

 ## 4. Optimization

 Users have written in to complain that loading their pet list is painfully slow!
-How would you optimize this?
+How would you address the problem?

-→ Place your optimization in `optimize.sql` in the `db` directory.
+→ Place your response in `optimize.sql` in the `db` directory.
+Essay response and/or SQL are acceptable.

 ## 5. Analytics